cocoabro/cocoabro.github.io/_posts/2017-08-16-Swift-Networking.markdown

     }

 ```

+Setup our code to pick a random page, the minimum amount which is from totalPages, to 40

+Use our Cast our arc4random value which automatically generates a value and adds 1, then case it as an Int since the arc4random_uniform returns as UInt32 value.

+from here, we display any image by calling the function with methodParameters and the pageNumber.

+We also have our necessary task.resume() function

 Here's where I don't understand why we are making the same exact call to the same url, just with different methodParameters, instead of lat/long we are searching a phrase.

 ``` swift